fiftydinar/gidro-os/README.md

 - [Quick Close in Overview](https://copr.fedorainfracloud.org/coprs/fiftydinar/gnome-shell-extension-middleclickclose-git/)

 ## Credits
-- Bazzite (for hardware-setup service, some performance tweaks, bazzite-arch & some other stuff)
+- Bazzite (for hardware-setup service, some performance tweaks & some other stuff)
 - PopOS (for System76 scheduler, System76-Power, storage I/O udev rule & ZRAM tweaks)

 ## Plans for the future